Sh3llcod3/Homepage/README.md

 ## Usage

-Once deployed, if you're using this on the device which is hosting it, fire up your favourite web browser and head to `http://0.0.0.0:5000/`.
-If you're on another device, simply head to the IP address that it prints out when you run it.
+Once deployed, if you're using this on the device which is hosting it, fire up your favourite web browser and head to `http://localhost:5000/`.
+If you're on another device, simply head to the IP address of the host node.

-If you have `sudo` access, please use the `-f` switch.
-If you don't, other hosts can still use this, but they will need to explicitly specify the port, e.g. `http://192.168.0.10:5000`.
+If you have `sudo` access, use the `-f` switch.
+If you don't, port 80 will not be used.

-From there, you just need to select your options and paste in a link to the video or playlist that you want to download the tracks from.
-Obviously, you can download from `YouTube`, but thanks to the power of the `youtube_dl` library, many other sites will also work, e.g. `Vimeo`, or `Reddit`.
-You can find the full list [here](https://bit.ly/2XKgkuV).
+> Playlists are supported and all sites that will with ytdl will also work here.

 ## FAQ & Troubleshooting